Ruban2205/Web-Technology/README.md

 ## Topics and Explainations

 #### [Simple Web Design using HTML](/Exp-01)

 In this folder, you will find examples and tutorieals on how to create a simple web design using HTML.
 Learn the basics of HTML markup, including tags, attributes, and structure, to build static web pages.

 #### [Working with HTML5 Form and Media Elements](/Exp-02)

+Discover the power of HTML5 forms and media elements.
+Explore different form input types, validation techniques, and the integration of media elements such as audio and video into your web pages.

 #### [Responsive webpage using HTML5 and CSS3](/Exp-03)

+Learn how to create responsive webpages using HTML5 and CSS3.
+Understand the principles of responsive design and explore techniques like media queries, flexbox, and grid to build websites that adapt to different screen sizes and devices.

 #### [Exp-04 Responsive web design using Bootstrap UI Framework](/Exp-04)